 Pro Tip: Contact your advisor once per semester to make sure you’re on track and enrolling in the correct courses!

 Find out more about University Advising online or via their contact information below:

 The Academic Success Center (ASC) offer GRE®, GMAT® & LSAT® test prep on the Flagstaff Mountain Campus at an affordable price with high-quality instruction.
 Prepare for the tests by taking an in-person, group course or an individual instruction course.

 Visit the ASC in-person at the University Union Fieldhouse, Room 252, online, or via their contact information below:

 The NAU Academic Success Center (ASC) offer multiple types of tutoring including One-on-One tutoring, Drop-In tutoring, Public Speaking and Presentation Tutoring, Online Tutoring, and the Writing Commons.
 These are offered in multiple locations across campus with specific courses that offering drop-in tutoring for students.
-Visit the ASC in-person at the University Union Fieldhouse, Room 252, online, or via their contact information below:
+Visit the North ASC in the University Union Fieldhouse, Room 252, or the South ASC in the Dubois Center, Room 140, online, or via their contact information below:

-The University Writing Commons (UWC) is committed to assisting students in development, adaptation and improvement of writing, research, design and presentation inside and outside of the academic classroom.
+The Lumberjack Writing Center (LWC) is committed to assisting students in development, adaptation and improvement of writing, research, design and presentation inside and outside of the academic classroom.
 The commons takes need-based appointments and hosts walk in hours, operating out of various spots on campus.
-Check the UWC website for the most up to date times and locations for writing assistance.
+Check out the LWC online for the most up to date times and locations for writing assistance.